 The Garden Now That We’re Gone

 A while back, James at LostintheLandscape did a post titled Our Gardens After We’re Gone, musing about what might happen to his garden if or when he is no longer stewarding it.
 TownMouse and Bradzio at RootedinCalifornia and probably some other folks followed up with posts about what might happen to their own gardens.
 It makes sense that it was such a popular topic; gardening is largely about planning and envisioning the future.
 Anita and I have to do that pretty much all the time, and quite a few of the gardens we install are essentially a ‘garden with us gone’.
-After we design and plant, we usually return to do maintenance at least occasionally, but many times we just walk away.
+After we design and plant, we usually return to do maintenance occasionally, but often times we just walk away.
 There are a few gardens out there that we installed and never saw again.
 It’s interesting to imagine what they look like.